Sport in Berlin: Basketball

 The main basketball club in Berlin is Alba Berlin, which dominated the Basketball Bundesliga especially in the late 90s and early 2000s.
 Alba won eight German Championships, nine German Cups, three German Supercups, and the FIBA Korać Cup in 1995.
 With an average attendance of more than 10,000 fans per game in a season, it is also one of the most popular basketball clubs in Europe.

 The city is also home to ASV Berlin, as well as the now-dissolved LSV Spandau, which won one German Championship in 1939.

 Berlin was one of the hosts of the FIBA EuroBasket 1993 (where the German national basketball team won the gold medal) and one of the hosts of the FIBA EuroBasket 2015.

 Ice Hockey

 The main ice hockey club in Berlin is Eisbären Berlin.
 The Eisbären have won the DEL championship more times than any other team.
-The club captured national 7 DEL titles.
-They won the German ice hockey cup in 2007 as well as the European Trophy in 2010.
+The club has captured 11 DEL titles, most recently in 2025.
+They won the German ice hockey cup in 2008 as well as the European Trophy in 2010.
 Before reunification the team played as part of sports club SC Dynamo Berlin and won the East German ice hockey championship 15 times.